 I arrived in California and started attending therapy.
 Hands down the best decision I have ever made in my life.
 I was blessed by the universe to have a therapist that totally got me.
 He taught me how to process my childhood and my adolescence and how to look at my marriage.
 When my ex-wife returned to the U.S. months later, I was on the path to healing.
 But she returned with her own storm and we had grown apart more.
 Our short documentary with Vice had done pretty well and she started to get a lot of attention.
 The pressure of this new found success triggered a fight between us.

 From my perspective at the time, I had always forfeited my feelings for hers.
 I say this a lot, “I always hold the umbrellas for people when it rains, but no one ever holds an umbrella for me.”
 I can now look back and realize that this line is the ego speaking.
 But at the time, I could not do it anymore.
 We had a small disagreement with contract negotiations and future plans and I went silent for two days.
 She grew upset with me and when I was ready to come around and make peace, she wasn’t.
-We ended having a big fight and that was the day we separated.
+We ended up having a big fight and that was the day we separated.

 Every three days I would call her and ask how she was and if she wanted to reconcile, I would ask if she wanted to start couples therapy.
 We both had our own therapist, but this is problematic because it is literally like having two coaches for two opposing teams, both are rooting for their own player and giving two different game plans.
 I knew this and I thought we needed to come together.
 She would respond every time I asked with a solid no and tell me to go and find myself.
 This went on for two months.

 During this time I was seeing my therapist twice a week.
 I felt like I was defeated and didn’t know what to do, my friends lent me there support and my family started to move in and help me too.
-One weekend my parents and I took a trip San Francisco to visit my sister and brother-in-law, we talked about different aspects of the relationships, but I didn’t think about divorce until one pivotal moment.
+One weekend my parents and I took a trip to San Francisco to visit my sister and brother-in-law, we talked about different aspects of the relationships, but I didn’t think about divorce until one pivotal moment.
 We were at a Malaysian restaurant and I was 5th wheeling it.
 My mom and Dad, my sister and brother-in-law, and then it was just me.
 They all were interacting with each other and I just sat and watched them laughing and enjoying each other.
 “So much love I thought,” it was at that moment I realized that I am not connected to her anymore.

 Upon my return to Southern California, I went to my therapist and told him, I think I want a divorce.
 For our next two sessions we talked out every aspect of my decision and in the end, we both agreed I was in the right state of mind to make the decision.
 I consoled my family and friends, everyone gave me their support.
 I knew what I had to do.

-I remember the phone call, I called from my closet in my parent’s house.
+I remember the phone call, I called from my closet at my parent’s house.
 I called my ex-wife and I said I wanted to talk.
 She said she didn’t want to talk.
 I immediately responded, well this time I wanted to discuss divorce.
 I remember quickly went into logistics mode and told her she can refer to a website and we can have it done within six months because we’d only been married for four years and because we have a mutual lawyer friend that can help us orchestrate it, this can be smooth.
 Maybe, because of the shock or I do not know what, she agreed.
 I hung up and dropped to the ground crying, I balled my eyes out.
 My brother and his girlfriend came and consoled me.
 This is the first time I have had my heart broke.
 I packed up everything of hers threw into a bag and it was time to move forward.

 We scheduled a meeting a week later and agreed to have the paperwork already done.
 I brought my good friend for support.
 I remember telling him, “No matter what, even if I lose everything to make sure that I sign the papers.”
 We sat at a restaurant in Santa Monica, where we had our first date, where I had fallen in love with her, where I had thrown one of her birthdays.
 I sat across from her as the conditions of the divorce were negotiated.
 I remember thinking, “How is this the person I had fallen in love with, I am now sitting across from her and ending this chapter in our life.”
 We signed our papers and told each other we loved each other and then I headed out.
 I remember running back into the restaurant just to make it clear that I wanted to keep my cats, they agreed.
-My friend took me for dinner and drinks and then I went home.
+My friend took me to dinner and drinks and then I went home.

 The birth of STAR 35